vitessio/website/content/en/docs/user-guides/reparenting.md

 ## External Reparenting

 External reparenting occurs when another tool handles the process of changing a shard's master tablet.
-After that occurs, the tool needs to call the [`vtctl TabletExternallyReparented`](https://vitess.io/reference/vtctl/#tabletexternallyreparented) command to ensure that the topology server, replication graph, and serving graph are updated accordingly.
+After that occurs, the tool needs to call the [`vtctl TabletExternallyReparented`](https://vitess.io/reference/vtctl/#tabletexternallyreparented) command to ensure that the topology service, replication graph, and serving graph are updated accordingly.

 That command performs the following operations:

-1. Locks the shard in the global topology server.
+1. Locks the shard in the global topology service.
-2. Reads the `Shard` object from the global topology server.
+2. Reads the `Shard` object from the global topology service.
 3. Reads all of the tablets in the replication graph for the shard.
 Vitess does allow partial reads in this step, which means that Vitess will proceed even if a data center is down as long as the data center containing the new master is available.
 4. Ensures that the new master's state is updated correctly and that the new master is not a MySQL slave of another server.
 It runs the MySQL `show slave status` command, ultimately aiming to confirm that the MySQL `reset slave` command already executed on the tablet.
-5. Updates, for each slave, the topology server record and replication graph to reflect the new master.
+5. Updates, for each slave, the topology service record and replication graph to reflect the new master.
 If the old master does not return successfully in this step, Vitess changes its tablet type to spare to ensure that it does not interfere with ongoing operations.
 6. Updates the `Shard` object to specify the new master.

 The `TabletExternallyReparented` command fails in the following cases:

-* The global topology server is not available for locking and modification.
+* The global topology service is not available for locking and modification.
 In that case, the operation fails completely.

 Active reparenting might be a dangerous practice in any system that depends on external reparents.
 You can disable active reparents by starting `vtctld` with the `--disable_active_reparents` flag set to true.
 (You cannot set the flag after `vtctld` is started.)